 For animal lovers, finding a sustainable wetland centre or zoo can be a great way to birdwatch together and see a few farmland animals.
 Take pictures of each other, read about animal facts and even take a tour.
 Zoos also feel very nostalgic and tap into our childlike tendencies.

-If you and your date are based in the countryside, find a berry picking site.
+If you and your date are based in a city like London, go out to the countryside and find a berry picking site.
 This is a great way to get back to nature and can feel old-timey and intimate.
 Put your phone on silent, take in the beauty of the harvest and then maybe bake a blackberry pie together afterwards.

 Music lovers will all agree that going to a gig for a date is one the most romantic settings.
 Depending on the music genre it can lead to a dance together and you may discover a new favorite artist together.
 It’s a great way to get a sense of your date’s fun side and you can talk all things music at the bar.